ahessl/ERA_analysis/Readme.md

   - Tree rings added
   - This function may not be feasible

-4. compCalc.R - Create composites of climate data based on user-defined quantile of tree ring indices
+4. compCalc.R - Create composites of climate data based on user-defined quantile of proxy time series

   *Needs*
   - Error message for uneven seasons
+  - What is the extra argument on line 115 for com.l ("5")???
+  - Let's have a report of the years that were chosen and # for compositing

 5. ncdfRead.R - imports netcdf file, allows operator to choose variable in the console.
 Extracts the variable data and determines whether the naming system is "months" or "days and names layers appropriately.
 Lastly, rotates coordinate system of raster if longitude is not -180 - 180.

   *Needs*
   - Tested
   - Clean-up of time units
-    * Only have to worry about months and days? or are there other variants?
+    * Only have to worry about months and days? or are there other variants? (so far I have only had a problem with "months since...")
   - Runs a little slower than Shawn would like because of rotate, but it may not be avoidable.
+(Yes, not sure how to avoid, could be temporally cropped first but can't be cropped by spatial extent until units are correct - unless you crop by latitude which is fine)
     * Combine cropping by extent for this portion?
   - Rotate questions
-    * Will values always be < 181?
+    * Will values always be < 181?: (I notice that all climate data sets I looked at had 0-359 for lon.
+It seems that the if/else is not working because of the label calling for longitude is sometimes "lon", sometimes "longitude" etc, I replaced with getvar, but still not working!

+5. ExtractTS
+    *Needs*
+    --Nothing going yet, idea is to interactively select grid box from plots to extract a mean time series. identifyRaster
+    extract (raster, coords)

 Build a package called SpatCorr